 Ultimately, he wants all involved in numismatics to follow their passion.
 “Continue to enjoy the great hobby of coin collecting.
 There will always be collectors for these beautiful and historic artifacts.”
 He goes on to say, “The coin market, strong or weak, bullish or bearish, will always survive.
 Buy what you like.
 Read and immerse yourself in the wisdom and guidance of the many written works from the hobby’s greatest writers.”

 Often nicknamed “Mr. Coin Industry” is John Albanese, the founder of NGC and one of the founders of PCGS.
 He’s also the founder and current president of CAC, a company that evaluates third-party graded coins from PCGS and NGC and awards oval-shaped green and gold stickers to those that he and his team believe represent the highest quality for their respective grades; green stickers go to premium-quality specimens, while gold is reserved for those pieces that could grade at least a full point higher.
 He’s been a full-time coin dealer for more than 40 years and has seen his share of market highs and lows.

-His long-range view of the past and his observations on what has and hasn’t changed in all those years leads him to take a rather measured view of the changes that may occur on the collecting and investing scene over the course of the next 20 years.
-“I started going to coin shows 48 years ago, when I was 14 years old,” he says.
-“I don’t think they are a lot different now than they were then except maybe they’re faster paced today.”
+His long-range view of the past and his observations on what has and hasn’t changed in all those years leads him to take a rather measured view of the changes that may occur in the collecting and investing scene over the course of the next 20 years.
+“I started going to coin shows 48 years ago when I was 14 years old,” he says.
+“I don’t think they are a lot different now than they were then except maybe they’re faster-paced today.”

 He continues, “Ultimately, desirable coins will always be desirable coins.
 Consider the 1895 proof Morgan dollar.
 It was the ‘king’ of Morgan dollars when I got into the hobby decades ago and remains so today.
 What will supplant that?
 They aren’t making 1895 Morgan dollars anymore.”